Problem Statement

 When healthy eating feels hard, even with instant grocery delivery

-In urban India, users frequently use quick-commerce platforms like Blinkit for their daily groceries.
+In urban India, users frequently use quick-commerce platforms like Blinkit for their daily needs.
 Data suggests users order more often on quick commerce apps than their local store.
 It is solely because these platforms prioritize…

 . . .